-- Cost effective
+- Cost effective.

-- Allows development works to be undertaken whilst treatment takes place elsewhere on the site
+- Allows development works to be undertaken whilst treatment takes place elsewhere on the site.

-- Restrictions remain in stockpile area
+- Restrictions remain in bund area.

-- Soil from stockpile must remain on site
+- Soil from stockpile must remain on site.

-Burial and root membranes
+Burial and Deep Cells

 - Does not require a set-aside area for control as a bund solution does.